ThomasByr/Phoenyx/README.md

 Please refer to [the changelog file](changelog.md) for the full history.

 The 0.2.0 update featured the new SandBox class, allowing you to create a physics world for Bodies to interract and move around in very few lines of code.
-This update targets the Renderer class and fixes some drawing methods as well as introduces new ones.
+In this update, some methods were modified to make them more automated and work even with few info provided.
+Also, better physics (I hope) has been implemented.

 <details>
-    <summary> v0.2.1 : some other more drawings </summary>
+    <summary> v0.2.2 : a little bit more convenient (click to expand) </summary>

-* some bug fixes for the Renderer and Vector (point stroke color not used, rect and square position unpacking, reset_matrix not reseting rotation, use of the Callable class for clarity, equality tests and representation for vectors)
-* new scaling method for the renderer, old method still available, scaling happens (as always for these new methods) relatively to the axes origin ; note that the stroke weight is not affected by scale
-* new drawing method to draw arcs ; note that the rect for arcs (as well as for ellipses) does not rotate
-* alternate method to apply background every time through draw
-* alternate wrap method (there is no real wrap method irl is there ?)
-* changed the gravity setting method of the SandBox
+* made the renderer look for setup and draw in the main file
+* more drawing options for each individual body (filling color, stroke and stroke weight)
+* consistant naming for drawing methods called show sometimes (sandbox, body, quadtree)

 </details>